Tsjuder

 Tsjuder is a Norwegian black metal band founded in Oslo in 1993.
-For the majority of the band's existence, it has functioned as a trio, including bassist/frontman Nag, guitarist Draugluin, and drummer Anti-Christian.
+For the majority of the band's existence, it has functioned as a trio, including bassist and frontman Nag, guitarist Draugluin, and drummer Anti-Christian.
 With the latter's departure, the band operates as a duo, with Nag and Draugluin being the longterm and primary members.

 Name

 The name Tsjuder was picked from the Norwegian movie Pathfinder (Veiviseren).
 The Tsjuder (or Chud) was a mythical Northern Finnic tribe.
 In the movie, the Tsjuder were the evil antagonists who appeared out of the harsh, arctic winter night.